PSlowakiewicz/popcorn/README.md

 - Political parties membership prediction in Python/Sklearn
 - Unsupervised ML in Python/Sklearn
 - OCR PDF to TXT in Python/Tesseract
+- Case Study using XAI methods in Python/Dalex
 - Co-captain of Project for Contest (in progress)